 If Sanral hopes to regain legitimacy and credibility, now is not the time to try and hide behind the jub-judice rule.
 It only applies if there is a substantial risk of serious prejudice being created by a media report when proceedings are active.
 Proceedings only become active when there is a charge levelled, an issue of a warrant of arrest, or a summons.
 So far, we have heard nothing but threats of criminal prosecution and sabre rattling.
 Sanral has a much better chance of making criminal charges stick to those who colluded to escalate the price of the GFIP, than to prosecute motorists who are refusing to pay their e-tolls.
 By failing to go after the construction cartels it is giving those who wont pay e-tolls even more reason not to do so.

 Moreover, let us not lose sight of the irony that one of the colluding construction companies is Basil Read Construction.
-It so happens that Basil Read is the lead member of the Protea Parkway Consortium (PPC), which is Sanral’s preferred bidder for the N1/N2 Winelands Toll Scheme.
+It so happens that Basil Read is the lead supporter of the Protea Parkway Consortium (PPC), which is Sanral’s preferred bidder for the N1/N2 Winelands Toll Scheme.
 Basil Read has already been fined by the Competitions Tribunal for colluding with other offenders for Sanral tenders.
 This begs the question; why is Sanral so defensive about keeping financial information from the PPC out of the public domain?

 OUTA has also noted that next week the Supreme Court of Appeal will hear argument from the City of Cape Town, concerning the dispute of the lawfulness of the N1/N2 Winelands Toll Highway declaration, and the naming of PPC as the preferred bid consortium.
 Sanral’s lawyers will face a formidable challenge because the following civil society organisations have joined together and been granted admission as amici curiae (friends of the court): The Legal Resources Centre, Right2Know Campaign, Section 16, The Open Democracy Advice Centre, the Mail and Guardian Centre for Investigative Journalism, The South African National Editors’ Forum, Section 27, The Socio-Economic Rights Institute, The South African History Archives, The Democratic Governance and Rights Unit, and Corruption Watch.